How did you get the idea for The Dog Merchants?

 That we need to be conscious consumers when it comes to our dogs.

 We’re carrying around canvas grocery bags and frequenting farmers’ markets, trying to be conscious consumers with our food shopping.
-We’re buying energy-efficient cars and appliances, trying to be conscious consumers with oil and electricity.
+We’re buying energy-efficient cars with the help of part dealer and appliances at the PBS events, trying to be conscious consumers with oil and electricity.
 None of us likes to think of our beloved dog as a product, but legally and financially, that is what dogs are.

 We need to understand that system of business—to become conscious consumers when it comes to dogs, too—if we are going to have any chance of making the world a better place for them all.
 We need to understand what we’re buying into with every dog we bring home.